-Tax services for 2009 were outsourced to a third party service provider.
-Tax fees for 2010 consisted of \$15,000 for services provided by Ernst & Young in connection with tax compliance.
+Tax fees for 2010 and 2011 included the services of Ernst & Young in connection with tax compliance.

 Policy on Audit Committee Pre-Approval of Audit and Permissible Non-audit Services of Independent Auditors

 Consistent with policies of the SEC regarding auditor independence, the Audit Committee has responsibility for appointing, setting compensation and overseeing the work of our independent registered public accounting firm.
 In recognition of this responsibility, the Audit Committee has established a policy to pre-approve all audit and permissible non-audit services provided by our independent registered public accounting firm.